 You're really going to need your wits about you to stay safe in Venezuela, unfortunately it's a very dangerous place (for locals as well as visitors).
 This i... read more »over 3 years ago

 Noci, I hope you're an experienced traveller because Venezuela is not for the faint- hearted.
-It has a shocking crime and murder rate and tourists ARE delibe... read more »almost 5 years ago
+It has a shocking crime and murder rate and tourists ARE delibe... read more »about 5 years ago